What Is The Payback Period And How To Use It

 Choosing a discount rate can be confusing.
 You want to choose the best discount rate when using the discounted payback period method, but choosing correctly isn't the most important thing.
 The most important thing is using the same discount rate when analyzing one project versus another project.

-However, to choose a discount rate that makes the most sense, if you are a company, you'll want to analyze what the cost of money is for your company.
-This can be calculated by considering the cost to borrow money and combining that with the cost of your equity in the company.
+However, to choose a discount rate that makes the most sense, if you are a company, you'll want to analyze what your company's cost of money is.
+This gets figured by considering the cost to borrow money as well as the cost of equity.
 Then calculate a weighted average between the cost of debt and equity to arrive at your company's cost of money, which is the discount rate that you should use.

 What Are Some Other Options?

 There are other options that may better suit you and your financial analysis.
 Two other options are Net Present Value(NPV) and Internal Rate of Return(IRR).
-These two are a bit more complex, but by using an NPV IRR calculator, it can make the calculations very easy to do.
+These two are a bit more complicated, but by using an NPV IRR calculator, it can make the calculations easier.

 Net Present Value